sreejithkr/LightWeightDM/README.md

 # LightWeightDIL

- Light dependancy Injection Library(LightWeightDIL) privde organised way for separation of concern  your  in your software system.
+ Light dependancy Injection Library(LightWeightDIL) provide way in your software system for seperation of concerns and increase testablity.

-The functional use case considered for developing this framework Inject mock dependency that would support unit testing Generic framework which can be used with minimal constraints Possibility to extend the capability of resolving dependency.
+#### The functional use case considered for developing this library ####
+- Inject mock dependency that would support unit testing
+- Generic framework which can be used with minimal constraints
+- Possibility to extend the capability of resolving dependency.

 The above not an exhaustive list, however these where the thoughts that lead to the light weight library.